indexdata/cql-js/README.md

-Comman Query Language parser in JavaScript
+Common Query Language parser in JavaScript
 ==========================================

 A hand-written, recursive descent parser of the Common Query Language as